vkakerbeck/ml-agents/docs/Migrating.md

     appropriate Brain ScriptableObject in it.
   * The Academy has a `Broadcast Hub` field in the inspector, which is list of brains used in the scene.
-To train or control your Brain from the `mlagents-learn` Python script, you need to drag the relevant `LearningBrain` ScriptableObjects used in your scene into entries into this list.
+To train or control your Brain from the `mlagentsdev-learn` Python script, you need to drag the relevant `LearningBrain` ScriptableObjects used in your scene into entries into this list.